 The huge problem with Project Dashboards

-The negative ‘behavior’ they encourage and the damage they do to real data:
+The negative ‘behaviour‘ they encourage and the damage they do to real data:

 In recent years, Project Dashboards have become very popular in major businesses engaged in large-scale projects.

 The principle behind them is simple and fine (in theory).
-It is to give visibility to senior managers and Exec’s of performance of individual projects.
+It is to give visibility to senior managers and executives of the performance of individual projects.
 However, what they often ‘encourage’ destroys the chances of meeting this goal.